Pandinosaurus/mstrimas.github.io/_posts/2016-02-01-long-flights.md

 Wikipedia has the answer (no surprise) in the form of a table listing the [top 30 longest flights by distance](https://en.wikipedia.org/wiki/Non-stop_flight#Longest_flights).
 Turns out the longest flight is from Dallas to Syndey, clocking in at almost 17hours.
 This is 1.5 hours longer than my Hong Kong-Toronto flight, which comes in at number 24 on the list.

 Of course, I couldn't resist scraping these data from Wikipedia and mapping the flights.
-I'm trying to improve my ggplot mapping skills, so I'll try to pre-processing the data as much as possible and stick to ggplot.
+I'll use this opportunity to practice plotting with ggplot, since I've recently been trying to gain more experience using this package for mapping spatial data.

 ## Required packages